 Not that this cellular or biological aging would not show to the naked eye.
 There are some outer signs of cellular aging, most notably the appearance of gray hair.

-Having said that, not all the consequence of the accelerated aging that could be caused by having children would be as benign and as easy to deal with as gray hair.
+Having said that, not all the consequences of the accelerated aging that could be caused by having children would be as benign and as easy to deal with as gray hair.
 Other, more serious consequences of the aging brought by maternity-related aging could include increasing mortality rates and the early onset of age-related health issues.

 The reason for this lies in a compound structure known as telomeres.
 The function of telomeres is to protect your DNA from eventual degeneration.
 Telomeres are located at the end of chromosomes.
 But the issue with telomeres is that every time a cell goes through regeneration, the telomeres sitting at the end of the chromosomes become a little shorter.
 As cell regeneration happens over time, shorter and shorter telomeres indicate aging.